digitaltrails/vdu_controls/README.md

 Version History
 ---------------
 * 1.12.1
+  * Added options monochrome-tray and mono-light-tray to enable a monochrome tray-icon (dark and light).
+  * Optional $HOME/.config/vdu_controls/tray_icon.svg overrides the normal tray icon.
-  * Set icon and window dimensions relative to the user's desktop font height.
+  * Improved the adjustment of icon/window dimensions by scaling them in respect to the user's default-font height.
   * Remove adjust-for-dpi in favour of the the above which automatically accounts for DPI.

 * 1.12.0